-Thibaut Joltreau (EDHEC): ‘The luxury sector, because it is not driven by volume but by value, can lead the way in circular innovation’
+Thibaut Joltreau (EDHEC): "Because it is driven by value rather than volume, the luxury sector can lead the way in circular innovation"

 In this interview, Thibaut Joltreau, Assistant Professor at EDHEC Business School, discusses research conducted with Louise Curran and Christian Gnekpe (TBS Education) as part of the TWIN SEEDS project.
-They examined the effects of new European policies and regulations on the circular economy on the textile industry, including the luxury sector.
+Their work examined the effects of new circular economy policies and regulations on on the textile industry, including in the luxury sector.

 Why are you interested in circularity in the textile sector?

-The textile industry is one of the most polluting industries in the world.
-It puts considerable pressure on natural resources: in Europe, textile consumption is estimated to be the third largest cause of pressure on water and soil, and the fifth largest in terms of raw material use and greenhouse gas emissions (1).
+The textile industry is among the most polluting in the world.
+It puts immense pressure on natural resources: in Europe, textile consumption is estimated to be the third largest source of pressure on water and soil, and the fifth largest in terms of raw material use and greenhouse gas emissions (1).

 This fundamental problem has been further exacerbated by the rise of fast fashion: a business model based on low-cost mass production and constant renewal of collections, which accelerates overconsumption and fuels a ‘disposable fashion’ mindset (2).

 In response to this situation, public authorities have made this sector a priority in their circular economy policies.
-In France (3) and in Europe (4), new regulations have been introduced in recent years to encourage companies to reduce their volumes, extend the life of their products and improve clothing recycling.
-These are known as the ‘3 Rs’ of the circular economy: reduce, reuse, recycle.
+In both France (3) and in Europe (4), new regulations have been introduced in recent years to encourage companies to reduce production volumes, extend the life of their products and improve textile recycling.
+These practices are known as the ‘3 Rs’ of the circular economy: reduce, reuse, recycle.

-In this context, I conducted research with Louise Curran (TBS Education) and Christian Gnekpe (TBS Education) on the impact of these new policies and regulations on global value chains in the textile industry, as part of the European TWIN SEEDS project (5).
-We were driven by one central question: Can these new rules and incentives push large companies in the sector to transform their business models and, in doing so, reorganise global clothing production networks?
+Against this backdrop, I conducted research with Louise Curran (TBS Education) and Christian Gnekpe (TBS Education) on how these new policies and regulations are reshaping global value chains in the textile industry, as part of the European TWIN SEEDS project (5).
+Our central question was whether these new rules and incentives can push major companies to rethink their business models and, in doing so, reorganise global clothing production networks.
+Ultimately, we wanted to understand whether such policies had the potential to genuinely lead to a reduction in the industry’s environmental footprint.

-How have these new public policies affected the sector, including the luxury sector?
+How have these new public policies affected the sector, including luxury?

-New regulations related to the circular economy – already implemented or still in preparation – have led companies to adapt strategically to this new political environment.
+Circular economy regulations – whether already in force or still being drafted – have led companies to adapt strategically to this new political environment.

 In France, the AGEC law of 2020 (6) marked a turning point by prohibiting the destruction of unsold goods.
-Brands must now find other outlets for these products, such as donation, resale, upcycling (transforming an item to give it a new function) or recycling the materials.
+Brands must now find alternative outlets for excess inventory, such as donation, resale, upcycling (transforming items to give them a new use) or material recycling.

-At European level, a major reform is also in the pipeline: all products placed on the market will have to comply with eco-design standards (7).
-In practical terms, this will mean designing clothing that is more durable and easier to repair and recycle from the outset.
-The announcement of this new regulatory framework is encouraging companies to think more broadly about how to integrate circularity into their business models and value chain organisation.
+At European level, a major reform is also underway: all products placed on the market will soon have to comply with eco-design standards (7).
+In practical terms, this will mean designing clothes that are more durable, repairable, and recyclable from the outset.
+The announcement of this new regulatory framework is already encouraging companies to think more broadly about how to embed circularity within their business models and value chains.

-In the mass market, which accounts for the majority of volumes and therefore waste, we have seen that changes are mostly limited to one-off adjustments: a few second-hand or in-store rental initiatives, or the integration of recycled materials in certain collections; but no real transformation of the fast fashion business model, which is still based on large volumes and very rapid collection renewal.
+In the mass market, which generates the highest volumes – and thus the most waste – change has so far been confined to small-scale initiatives: a few in-store second-hand or rental schemes, or the use of recycled materials in specific collections.
+There has been no fundamental shift in the fast fashion business model, which continues to depend on large volumes and rapid product turnover.

-At the other extreme, small local businesses committed to ethical and sustainable fashion have often been pioneers, with models incorporating eco-design and short supply chains.
-However, they are struggling to grow in the face of globalised competition.
-Some have even had to cease trading in the context of the inflationary crisis of the last two years, where post-Covid sustainable consumption behaviours could not be sustained by purchasing power.
+At the other end of the spectrum, small local brands committed to ethical and sustainable fashion have often been pioneers, integrating eco-design and short supply chains into their models.
+But they struggle to scale up in the face of global competition.
+Some even went out of business during the recent inflationary crisis, when post-COVID sustainable consumption habits could no longer be supported by household purchasing power.

-In this landscape, luxury goods companies occupy a special position.
-For example, they were the only ones with the financial and organisational resources necessary to systematically implement the obligations arising from the AGEC law.
+In this landscape, luxury brands occupy a unique position.
+They are among the few with the financial and organisational resources necessary to implement the requirements of the AGEC law systematically.

 And why are luxury brands ahead of others in this context?

 For several reasons.
 Firstly, implementing circular practices involves significant costs.
-Sorting unsold stock and organising its reuse or recycling is much more expensive than destroying it.
-However, major luxury brands have the capacity to absorb these additional costs.
-They also benefit from better control over their value chains, which facilitates the integration of new practices.
+Sorting unsold inventory and organising its reuse or recycling is much more expensive than simply destroying it.
+But leading luxury brands have the capacity to absorb these additional costs.
+They also have greater control over their value chains, which makes it easier to integrate new practices.

-Secondly, their dependence on image and reputation plays a key role: a scandal linked to the illegal destruction of unsold goods would immediately weaken their brand.
+Secondly, their dependence on image and reputation plays a key role: a scandal linked to the illegal destruction of unsold goods would severely damage a luxury brand’s credibility.

 In this context, new practices have emerged, such as the systematic sorting of production waste and the dismantling of unsold items.
-To achieve this, all of the major French luxury groups and their various brands have gathered precise data on their pre-consumer waste (unsold items, production scraps) and collaborated with specialised startups that offer turnkey solutions: redirecting unsold items to the right outlets, dismantling, eco-design consulting, etc.
+All major French luxury groups, along with their various houses, have now built detailed datasets on their pre-consumer waste (unsold items and production scraps) and have partnered with specialised startups offering turnkey circular solutions: redirecting unsold goods to appropriate outlets, dismantling products, and providing eco-design consulting.

-These efforts are a step forward, but they are not enough to transform the entire sector, especially since the volumes handled by the luxury industry remain incomparable to those of the mass market.
-In addition, many designers remain committed to using virgin materials, and recycled fibres still pose technical challenges: being shorter, they can be less strong, which conflicts with the quality requirements of the luxury industry.
+These efforts are a step forward, but they are not enough to transform the sector as a whole, especially since the quantities handled by the luxury industry are minimal compared to the mass market.
+In addition, many designers remain attached to using virgin materials, and recycled fibres still pose technical challenges: being shorter, they are often less robust, which conflicts with the quality standards of luxury.

-Furthermore, these circular initiatives focus on “pre-consumer” waste (unsold items, production scraps), whereas the real challenge lies in “post-consumer” waste, i.e. end-of-life clothing.
-However, it is mainly fast fashion that generates these massive volumes of waste, due to the scale of sales, very low prices, and lower quality clothing.
+What’s more, these circular initiatives focus on “pre-consumer” waste (unsold items, production scraps), while the real challenge lies in “post-consumer” waste, i.e. end-of-life clothing.
+However, it is mainly fast fashion that generates these massive volumes of waste, driven by high sales volumes, very low prices, and lower garment quality.

-Faced with this situation, part of the sector is advocating the development of a genuine European textile recycling industry.
-But for such a model to work, several issues would need to be resolved: setting up large-scale collection, sorting and dismantling logistics, producing recycled textiles that are competitive in terms of quality and price, and creating closed recycling loops (textile to textile) on a European scale.
-This would also require new technologies for automated waste sorting, as well as solid commercial outlets.
+In response, parts of the sector are now calling for the creation of a genuine European textile recycling industry.
+But for such a model to succeed, several key conditions must be met: large-scale collection, sorting, and dismantling systems; production of recycled textiles that can compete on quality and price; and the establishment of closed-loop recycling networks (textile-to-textile) across Europe.
+This would also require new technologies for automated waste sorting and strong commercial outlets for recycled materials.

-In this context, the luxury sector can lead by example.
-It alone currently has the necessary leeway to pave the way for circular innovation.
-Because it is not driven by volume but by value, it can demonstrate that circularity and quality can go hand in hand.
-This could involve, for example, strengthening integrated in-store repair services – which are inherent to luxury but could be extended to the mass market – or incorporating a growing proportion of closed-loop recycled textiles into products, without compromising on quality requirements.
+In this respect, the luxury sector can lead by example.
+It currently has the necessary leeway and resources to lead the way in circular innovation.
+Because it is driven by value rather than volume, it can demonstrate that quality and circularity can go hand in hand.
+This could involve, for example, strengthening in-store repair services – a long-standing tradition in luxury that could be expanded to the mass market – or incorporating a growing share of closed-loop recycled textiles into collections, without compromising on quality.

-Are the new regulations developed at European Union level the solution for the more widespread adoption of circular practices in the textile sector, beyond the luxury sector?
+Are the new EU regulations the solution for the more widespread adoption of circular practices in the textile industry, beyond luxury?

-The new European regulations could indeed contribute to a wider adoption of circular practices in the textile industry.
-But everything will depend on the specific criteria that are chosen and how they are applied (8).
+The new EU regulations could indeed play a key role in scaling up circular practices across the textile industry.
+But their impact will depend on the exact criteria adopted and how strictly they are enforced (8).
 These decisions are subject to complex political negotiations within the EU.
 And it should be borne in mind that Chinese ultra-fast fashion giants such as SHEIN and Temu could be quicker than European manufacturers to adapt to the new eco-design standards.

-If these rules are to make a real difference, they will need to be accompanied by strong industrial policies capable of supporting players who are already implementing more virtuous models – eco-design, short supply chains, local production.
-This would involve relocating part of the value chain to Europe.
+If these rules are to make a real difference, they will need to be accompanied by strong industrial policies that support producers already championing more responsible models – eco-design, short supply chains, and local production.
+This would mean reshoring part of the value chain to Europe.
 Because to tackle the problem at its root, it is not enough to rely on ever-increasing recycling capacities.
 The only credible approach is to produce fewer garments, but of higher quality.

 Two additional levers are essential to support this transition.
-The first is to guide demand: providing consumers with clear and comparable information on the environmental impact of products, for example via environmental labelling in France (9) or the future product passport at European level (10).
-The second is to secure stable outlets for sustainable players, for example by incorporating more eco-designed textiles into public procurement, such as workwear in hospitals.
+The first is shaping consumer demand: giving shoppers clear and comparable information on the environmental impact of their purchases, through measures such as environmental labelling in France (9) or the forthcoming EU digital product passport (10).
+The second is creating stable demand for sustainable producers, for example by integrating more eco-designed textiles into public procurement, such as hospital uniforms and workwear.

-In France, despite recurring talk of ‘reindustrialisation’, the financial resources allocated to sustainable fashion players remain limited.
-This suggests that textiles are not considered a priority sector to support at a time when international competition is focused primarily on high technology.
+In France, despite frequent calls for ‘reindustrialisation’, the financial resources allocated to local sustainable fashion producers remain limited.
+This suggests that textiles are not considered a priority sector to support at a time when global competition is focused primarily on advanced technologies.

-At the European level, the situation is similar: in a tense geopolitical context, the environmental agenda appears to have been relegated to the background.
-The recent Omnibus package even marks a step backwards on some of the ambitions of the Green Deal (11), which was presented as central to the previous term of office.
+At the European level, the picture is similar.
+Amid a tense geopolitical climate, the environmental agenda has slipped down the list of priorities.
+The recent Omnibus package even marks a rollback of parts of the Green Deal (11), once seen as a cornerstone of the previous Commission’s agenda.

-In this context, one question remains: in its power struggle with China, will the EU have the courage and audacity to see its approach through to the end, by making its future eco-design standards truly binding and establishing solid environmental barriers to entry into its textile market?
+In this context, one question remains: amid growing trade tensions with China, will the EU have the courage and political will to follow through by turning its eco-design standards into binding rules and imposing stringent environmental requirements on textile imports?

 References